AlansCodeLog/shortcuts-visualizer/README.md

 - [x] Split list contexts so individual contexts can be dragged.
 - [x] Hide options when editing on input focus change.
 - [x] Don't allow dragging while editing.
-- [ ] Check css for things that should be variables, also fix borders variable.
+- [x] Check css for things that should be variables, also fix borders variable.
+- [x] Have shortcuts contain all shortcuts, marking binned as binned, and assigning each an index property, so no more different indexes per type.
 - [ ] Check all modes work.
+Maybe seperate into an edit mode (all toggle) and a test mode (no toggles)?
+- [ ] Better sorting in list (by single keys, then modifiers, then inside those, alphabetically, also somehow chained next to their chain starts.)
+- [ ] Better input suggestion handling.
+Look into library?
+- [ ] The rest of the todos listed in Tests below.
 - [~] Polishing/Clean/Beta
-- [ ] Have shortcuts contain all shortcuts, marking binned as binned, and assigning each an index property, so no more different indexes per type.
-- [ ] Delete bin stopped working?
 - [~] Demo
 - [~] Documentation
 - [ ] Tests...

 Possible future changes/features/ideas:
-- [ ] Confirmation for Batch Deletes
+- [ ] Confirmation for Batch Edits
+- [ ] Confirmation on potentially accidental tab close.
 - [ ] Local Storage in Demo
-- [ ] Proper Keyboard Accesibility?
+- [ ] Proper Keyboard Accesibility? (tab for input fields, etc)
-- [ ] Command Search
-- [ ] Full Command Bin (without going through list first to create entry)
+- [ ] Full Command Bin/List (without going through list first to create entry)
+- [ ] Command Search in Bin/List
-- [ ] Command context restrictions.
+- [ ] Command Context Restrictions
 - [ ] Mouse Commands
 - [ ] Custom Remaps (e.g. Capslock = Ctrl + Alt + Shift)
 - [ ] Per Context Blocks?
-- [ ] Proper exporting (so you can just include a script to use the component).
+- [ ] Proper Exporting/Publishing.
+I'm currently waiting for vue-cli 3, hopefully it'll make this a lot easier.
 I considered switching to a template that supports this, but did not like any of them.
-I'm currently waiting for vue-cli 3, hopefully it'll make this a lot easier.

 # Notes